 If your engine RPMs fluctuate while accelerating—where the needle briefly “jumps” or “spikes” before returning to its regular climb—something is wrong and needs attention.

-I notice you’ve provided instructions about changing adjectives in a text, but the actual text you’ve shared is just “The ten most frequent reasons include:” which appears to be an incomplete heading or introduction.
+I notice you’ve provided instructions about changing adjectives in a text, but the actual text you’ve shared is just “The ten most common reasons include:” which appears to be an incomplete heading or introduction.
 This text doesn’t contain any adjectives that could be changed with synonyms.
 Could you please provide the complete text that contains the adjectives you’d like me to modify?

 - Dirty fuel injectors